algbio/themisto/README.md

 # About Themisto
 Themisto is a succinct colored k-mer index supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto, Bifrost and Metagraph.
 For more information, see the [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v3).
+This software is currently developed by the [Compressed Data Structures group](https://www.helsinki.fi/en/researchgroups/algorithmic-bioinformatics/teams/compressed-data-structures) at the University of Helsinki.

 ## Requirements